MyAiAd/MindShift/COMPLIANCE_SUMMARY.md

 ---

-**✅ Your MyAi template is now fully compliant with accessibility and GDPR requirements for German/EU markets!**
+**✅ Your MindShifting template is now fully compliant with accessibility and GDPR requirements for German/EU markets!**